jpavley/himins/experiments/redesign_notes.md

 * Json templates used to specify and "program" the game, maps, rooms, players, things, and commands
 * The ability to display ASCII art screens
 * A great REPL with completion and command history
-* Automatically generated docs, well commented code, coding style enforsed by JSLint
+* Automatically generated docs, well commented code, coding style enforsed by JSHint

 ## Potential go forward strategy